Anessen/PSFalcon/Basic-Scripts.md

 }
 ```
 ***
 The code provided above is for example purposes only and is offered 'as is' with no support.
-[Code Examples](https://github.com/CrowdStrike/psfalcon/wiki/Code-Examples) contains specific sections of code that can help construct scripts.
+For specific pieces of code that can help construct scripts, _see [Code Examples](https://github.com/CrowdStrike/psfalcon/wiki/Code-Examples)_.
 ***